Welcome to the Academic Learning Centre's semester 2 timetable and booking information.

 Are you concerned about a Maths or Statistics module you have this semester?
 Experienced Maths lecturers are available for 1-to -1 Maths appointments through zoom throughout semester 2.
 There are more than 30 appointments available per week starting from 1st Febrary.
 Please log on to Maths online to see the most up to date resources and to book a 1 - to - 1 video call.
 Find out how to add it to your Canvas dashboard by clicking here.

 Have you heard about CIT Maths Online on Canvas?
 It's full of helpful Maths and Stats resources, notes, quizzes and videos to help you throughout the whole year.

 If you have any other question about our remote Maths and Stats supports email us at email@example.com

 Are you concerned about a Physics module you have this semester?
 Feel behind because you didn't do learning cert Physics?

-Physics support will be provided by Tom Bonner starting from 1st Febraruy.
-Tom will is meeting students 1 to 1 through MSTeams.
+Physics support is provided by Tom Bonner.
+Tom is meeting students 1 to 1 through MSTeams.
 Each appointment is about 30 minutes long.

 Tuesdays: 6 p.m. - 8 p.m.

 If you've any hassle booking just contact us on firstname.lastname@example.org and we'll get you sorted.

 Are you concerned about a Mechanics or Thermofluids module you have this semester?
 David Hodge will be offering support to students online throughout the Semester.